G0rdonHill/machine_setup/README.md

 # Getting Started

-Assuming you have a fresh install, simply clone this repo to your local disk, open in terminal, and run:
+Assuming you have a fresh install, clone this repo to your local disk.
+Change the encrypted group vars to include your git variables (see git role defaults).
+Open in terminal, and run:

 `make install`